 As the Technical Committee is the enforcement arm of the government, the substantial counterpart to the committee is the Microsoft Internal Compliance Officer.
 In contrast to the impartiality of the Technical Committee, however, the Compliance Officer is far more closely aligned with Microsoft.
 The Compliance Officer will be an employee of Microsoft responsible for administering Microsoft's antitrust compliance program and "helping to ensure compliance" with the decree.
 Id. § IV.C.
 In accordance with the general duty to supervise Microsoft's compliance, the Compliance Officer is specifically obligated under the proposed consent decree with distributing a copy of the final judgment to all present officers and directors of Microsoft and their successors.
 SRPFJ § IV.C.3.
 The Compliance Officer must ensure that such officers and directors are "annually briefed on the meaning and requirements of [the] Final Judgment and the U.S. antitrust laws and advising them that Microsoft's legal advisors are available to confer with them regarding any question concerning compliance with [the] Final Judgment or under the U.S. antitrust laws."
 Id. § IV.C.3.c.
 Likewise, the Compliance Officer must obtain from each such officer and director "an annual written certification that he or she: (i) has read and agrees to abide by the terms of [the] Final Judgment; and (ii) has been advised and understands that his or her failure to comply with [the] Final Judgment may result in a finding of contempt of court."
 Id. § IV.C.3.d.
 In concert with these duties, the Compliance Officer must maintain records of the above-described distribution and certification.
 Id. § IV.C.3.e.
 Lastly, the Compliance Officer is specifically obliged to receive complaints from third parties and the government concerning Microsoft's compliance and to maintain a record of all such complaints and the action taken by Microsoft with respect to each such complaint.
-Id. § IV.C.3.g-h disputes.
+Id. § IV.C.3.g-h

+In addition to these core duties, both the Technical Committee and the Compliance Officer are obliged to take certain action in conjunction with efforts toward the voluntary resolution of disputes.
 Along with the government, the Technical Committee and the Compliance Officer may receive complaints from third parties regarding Microsoft's compliance with the terms of the decree.
 Id. § IV.D.
 The Compliance Officer and the Technical Committee may also receive complaints from each other and from the government.
 Id.
-In order to facilitate the communication of such complaints and inquiries by third parties, the Compliance Officer is responsible for providing information on Microsoft's web site regarding the submission of complaints and for enabling the submission of complaints and inquiries to the Compliance Officer via the website.
+In order to facilitate the communication of such complaints and inquiries by third parties, the Compliance Officer is responsible for providing information on Microsoft's web site regarding the submission of complaints and inquiries to the Compliance Officer via the website.
 Id. §§ IV.C.3.f. and IV.D.3.b.
 Within thirty days of the receipt of such complaint, Microsoft may "attempt to resolve it or reject it" and must then "promptly advise the [Technical Committee] of the nature of the complaint and its disposition."
 Id. § IV.D.3.c.